 Electricity and Gas

-France Telecom, the state-owned monopolist, is the only provider that can connect you to the fixed telephone network.
+Orange is France’s main provider that can connect you to the fixed telephone network.
 However, for all other telephone services (local and/or long distance communications, international calls, internet access, etc.) there are a number of alternative providers.
 As this is an area where you can save a lot of money, we have dedicated a whole section to Telecoms, where there is also information about cable TV and broadband internet connections.

 Waste collection and recycling

 Rubbish collection is paid for from local taxes.
 Collection frequency varies; usually daily in big cities or 2-3 times a week.
 Apartment buildings usually have a bin area, but this does not always include separate bins for recyclable waste.
 Glass recycling containers can be easily found at supermarkets or in public areas.
 The availability of containers for other recyclable waste depends on the environment-friendliness of the local authority.

 Disposal of dangerous waste (including chemicals, batteries, motor oil) in normal rubbish bins is prohibited by law.
 Town halls and many supermarkets have bins for used batteries.
 Unwanted medicines can be left in pharmacies.
 Motor oil should be disposed of by a garage.

 Furniture and appliances can be bought in many chains, from big hypermarkets (which provide economic solutions for many items) to specialists in fields like furniture, electric appliances, carpets and other floor-covers, DIY goods, etc.